WessamLahloub/automation-web-automation-environment-project/README.md

 # Automation Cypress Project Complete Environment based on javascript with Cucumber and Page Object Model (POM), Integrated with allure and has a parallel test method, also is a Dockerised project

+# Note: This environment is carefully crafted by Wesam with passionate love for automation and will always be updated to follow PERFECT practices in Cypress.
+Every function here is optimized to execute flawlessly within 5-6 seconds, complete with a beautifully generated Allure report to showcase the magic.

 ## Overview

 This project uses **Cypress** for end-to-end testing and incorporates **Cucumber** to implement Behavior-Driven Development (BDD).
 The **Page Object Model (POM)** design pattern is employed to create a structured and maintainable approach for writing test scripts.